Nutrition, Pack A Lunch, Packs A Punch!

 Nutrition Pillar 1: Build Healthier Habits

 - Enjoy your meals.
 Eating at a slow pace allows foods to digest efficiently.
-You must take time to eat your food.
+It would be best if you took time to eat your food.
 Fast food is not a meal, and neither should your eating habit.

 - Make a conscious effort to eat healthier.
 By doing so, you’ll be able to reduce your consumption of processed, fast, and fried foods.

 - Make sure that you keep hydrated.
 Drinking water helps you maintain your body temperature and lubricate your joints during and after exercise.

 Nutrition Pillar 2: Pre / Post-Exercise Meal Outline

 The following is a proposed format for your meal planning.
 These suggestions may give you a good understanding of your course of action.
 Eating is the most reliable way to guarantee proper nutrition before and after training.